bergkvist/prosjektoppgave/report/report.md

-From our well_path.csv, we have the following columns of interest:
+From our `well_path.csv`, we have the following columns of interest:

 | name     | description |
 |----------|-------------|